|Best Overall||Gary Yamamoto 5-Inch Senko||SEE IT||

 Wacky rig and Texas rig Senkos are just two of the numerous ways to fish these baits.
 You can fish a Senko with a jighead, weightless, or with a drop shot.
 As the seasons go by, you’ll start to find Senkos in your car, in your bedroom, and maybe even in your dresser.
 The excess of Senkos only means you’re catching fish and having fun.
 Here are some I consider essential fishing equipment.

-Best All-Around: Gary Yamamoto 5” Senko
+Best Overall: Gary Yamamoto 5-Inch Senko

 Not much has changed since the creation of the classic Senko.
 The Gary Yamamoto Senko is known by virtually every bass angler out there.
 I know many anglers that refuse to buy anything but the original.
 I like the 5” for its medium size and versatility in different situations.
 Every Senko list should begin with the classic that started it all.
 Make sure your tackle box always has a few in stock.